-Transient Students: These are students who are not seeking a degree at Dallas Christian College, but wish to take courses for personal enrichment and growth, or who are seeking certification or a degree at another institution.
-Transient students who earn 24 hours with DCC must declare a major with the Academic Office.
+Non-Degree-Seeking Students: These are students who are not seeking a degree at Dallas Christian College, but wish to take courses for personal enrichment and growth, or who are seeking certification or a degree at another institution.
+Non-degree-seeking students who earn 24 hours with DCC must declare a major with the Academic Office.
 In some instances, a student may be required to show academic verification or capability in order to register for certain courses.
-Transient students must submit the following requirements:
+Non-degree-seeking students must submit the following requirements:

-- A fully completed DCC Application for Admissions - Transcripts from the institutions the applicant is currently attending (if any)
+- A fully completed DCC Application for Admission - Transcripts from the institutions the applicant is currently attending (if any)